UBRoboticsWorkshop/WorkShops/6_comm/README.md

   ## 2. Connect to a WiFi
   </summary>
+> This section explains how to connect an ESP32 to an existing Wi-Fi network.
+It involves selecting the ESP32 board, including the Wi-Fi library,  setting up Wi-Fi credentials , Defining the setup and optional loop functions.

+>
+>
 > Connecting an ESP32 to a Wi-Fi network involves a few steps.
 Here's a basic example using the Arduino IDE and the ESP32 library.
 Make sure you have the ESP32 board support installed in your Arduino IDE.

 1. **Select the ESP32 Board:**